richiethebeast/PinksaleTrendingBot-Powered-By-CryptoBoost/README.md

 ## About
+PinkSale Trending Bot was made by CryptoBoost in-house development team using Payton.

-Introducing the PinkSale Trending Bot, a brainchild of Crypto Boost's in-house development team, crafted with Python expertise.
-This cutting-edge tool caters to both developers and project owners on the PinkSale launchpad.
-Effortless to install and operate, the bot leverages simultaneous opening of multiple windows and unique IP addresses, generating clicks at precise intervals.
-This intricate process forms a robust algorithm, securing your project's prominent listing within the coveted TOP 1-12 on the PinkSale launchpad.
+Pinksale trending bot Is a innovative tool that can be used by Developers or project owners on pinksale launchpad its easy to install and use , basically the bot opens multiple windows and unique IP addresses at the same time to generate clicks at precise intervals,  to create a powerful algorithm that will list your project between TOP 1-12 on pinksale launchpad

 Version 2.0.1 New!
 Threading enables Fully compatible with pinksale new Trending Algorithm Major Security Features Updated updated Anti Bot Detection